Security of VpnCloud

 - The attacker could try to take over an established TCP connection but this requires guessing the TCP sequence number.

 The attacker can send forged packets within the VPN with any source IP address.
 This is not restricted to addresses within in VPN network.
 Under default settings, Linux filters out any packets received on a networking interface with a source address that would not be routed via that interface.
 This behavior is called "reverse path filtering" and can be disabled by the "rp_filter" option of the interface.
 If this setting is disabled at a node, packets with forged source addresses ("martian packets") can be sent by the attacker.
+Please see CVE-2019-14899 for a common misconfiguration that affects this setting.

 The attacker can send packets to peers with any destination IP address.
 Under default settings, Linux will not forward packets with destination addresses that do not belong to the node.
 This behavior can be changed by the "ip_forward" option of a network interface.
 If enabled, the node will forward packets with any destination address to that address via routing.
 The attacker can use this to reach and attack addresses via the peer that it could not reach directly.
 In most cases however, the attacker will not be able to receive replies from the destination as that would require additional routing settings at the destination.